-Coordination of Benefits (COB) is a provision that establishes the order in which insurance plans pay claims when an individual has coverage under more than one plan.
+COB (Coordination of Benefits) is a provision which establishes the order in which insurance plans pay claims when an individual has coverage under more than one plan.
 The insurance industry has developed a consistent and orderly way to determine which plan pays its full benefits and which plan pays a reduced amount (if any), which when added together equal more than a single plan's benefit, but not more than the total amount of the allowable charges incurred.
-When there is coverage under more than one plan, it is intended that Members and/or providers receive the appropriate amount of reimbursement for medical services.
+When there is a coverage under more than one plan, it is intended that Member and/or Providers receive the appropriate amount of reimbursement for medical services.

-Community Health Options will coordinate benefits payable in accordance with state law, federal regulations, and National Association of Insurance Commissioners (NAIC) guidelines.
+Health Options will coordinate benefits payable in accordance with State law, Federal regulations, and NAIC (National Association of Insurance Commissioners) guidelines.